-All transfer students will be given credit for 40 credit hours and three quarters of residence, which is equal to what University of Chicago law students complete in their first year).
+Transfer students may receive up to 40 credit hours towards their JD degree at the Law School (which is equal to what University of Chicago law students complete in their first year).
 Upon receipt of the transfer student's final official transcript from their previous school, the Office of the Registrar will issue a letter to the transfer student describing both the total number of transfer credits accepted and the transfer student's specific graduation requirements.
 Transfer students are eligible for graduation with honors based upon academic performance in the second and third years of law school at Chicago.

 University of Chicago students do not register for Autumn Quarter classes until the week before classes begin in late September, and therefore transfer students are not at a disadvantage in selecting classes.
 Because we are on the quarter system and do not begin classes until late September, admitted transfer students typically have an additional three to four weeks to prepare to attend Chicago.

 Journals and Clinical Programs:

 Transfer students are eligible for membership on one of the Law School's three student-edited journals.
 Transfer students may obtain journal membership through the summer writing competition or the Topic Access Program, which is available to all 2L and 3L students.
-The deadline for participating in the June Writing Competition has passed.
 Incoming transfer students are also eligible to participate in the Law School's clinical programs.